Spatial regionalization based on optimal information compression: Methods

 Now, for each cluster $V_k$ we need to transmit the size distribution $\{b_r(V_k)\}$ of categories within the population $b(V_k)$, which will have the same form as Eq.s~\ref{eq:Lbvk} and \ref{eq:Lnvk}.
 The description length of this step will be a sum over such description lengths, or

 Similarly, we need to transmit the populations $b(u)$ of the units $u\in V_k$, for each cluster $V_k$, which will give a total description length contribution of

-The receiver now knows how many units $u$ are in each cluster $V_k$, how many individuals are in each of these units, and how categories are distributed across the entire population of $V_k$.
+The receiver now knows how many units $u$ are in each cluster $V_k$, how many individuals are in each of these units, and how categories are distributed across the entire population of each $V_k$.
 The only information left to transmit is how the categories in each cluster $V_k$ are distributed among the populations in $V_k$'s constituent units $u$.
+(We ignore the information required to map the final unit-level distributions to particular locations in the network.)
 The number of ways these values can be distributed is equivalent to the number $\Omega(\vec{a}_k,\vec{c}_k)$ of non-negative integer-valued matrices with row sums $\vec{a}_k=\{b(u)\}_{u\in V_k}$ and column sums $\vec{c}_k=\{b_r(V_k)\}_{r=1}^{R}$.
 We can see this by noting that there are $b(V_k)$ total individuals in cluster $V_k$, and using the identities

 and

 The description length for this final step is thus given by

 Computing $\Omega(\vec{a}_k,\vec{c}_k)$ is in general challenging, but it can be approximated in the regime $R,n(V_k)\ll b(V_k)$, which is typically the regime we encounter in practice (see Ref.~\cite{NCY20} for details on this approximation).